 What do we charge?

-As an NHS dental practice all fees are grouped into three bands, as seen below.
+As an NHS Dental Practice, all dental charges are grouped into three Bands, as set out below.

-All NHS pricing can be view direct on the NHS website.
+All NHS pricing can be viewed direct on the NHS website.

 - adjusting false teeth (dentures)

 - applying sealants or fluoride preparations to the surfaces of your teeth

 - a scale and polish (if clinically necessary)

 - treating sensitive cementum (the tissue that covers the root of a tooth)

 Emergency treatment (when you need to see a dentist immediately) also costs £21.60.

 This can cover anything listed in Band 1 above, plus any of the following: